Code-Institute-Submissions/ci_milestone_project_4_dungeons_and_depictions/README.md

 5. In the Heroku **Settings** tab, click on the *Reveal Config Vars* button to configure environmental variables.
 You will need to copy/paste the *.env* key value SECRET_KEY into the config variables.

-6. Your app should be successfully deploying  to Heroku at this point bit its still missing some key features.
+6. Your app should be successfully deploying  to Heroku at this point but it's still missing some key features.

 7. Update the *settings.py* file to connect the remote database using this Python package: `dj_database_url`